atar-axis/xpadneo/README.md

 *This Driver is currently in development - basic functionality works, but there is still A LOT to do.*

-# Linux Driver for Xbox One S Wireless Gamepad
+# Advanced Linux Driver for Xbox One S Wireless Gamepad

 This is a driver for the Xbox One S Wireless Gamepad which I created for a student research project at fortiss GmbH.